ACBob/Bube/README.md

 Additionally, Sauerbraten (and by extension Bube) uses the ENet Network Library.\
 ENet is licensed under the MIT License, and is compatible with the zLib License.

-[Lua](https://www.lua.org/license.html) is licensed under the MIT license, but Bube does not provide sources for it.
-It is up to you to install and make available the Lua 5.1 sources.
+[AngelScript](http://www.angelcode.com/angelscript/) is licensed under the zLib license.

 [FreeType](https://www.freetype.org/) is licensed under the FLT license.